jarusll/the-logs/index.md

 I LOVE TRAINS!!!!!
 AHAHAHAHAHAHAH

+I have decided to use golang for the next thing but I haven't started with it.
+I will soon.

 # 2022-08-21

 Played Valheim with FLARE.
 We've made quite progress.
 Unfortunately the screenshots he sent me are not alot.
 I'll post when I have many.